The Reluctant Dragon (1941 film)

-The Reluctant Dragon is a 1941 American comedy film produced by Walt Disney, directed by Alfred Werker, and released by RKO Radio Pictures on June 27, 1941.
+The Reluctant Dragon is a 1941 American live-action/animated anthology comedy film produced by Walt Disney, directed by Alfred Werker, and released by RKO Radio Pictures on June 27, 1941.
 Essentially a tour of the then-new Walt Disney Studios facility in Burbank, California, the film stars Algonquin Round Table member, film actor, writer and comedian Robert Benchley and many Disney staffers such as Ward Kimball, Fred Moore, Norman Ferguson, Clarence Nash, and Walt Disney, all as themselves.

 The first twenty minutes of the film are in black-and-white, and the remainder is in Technicolor.
-Most of the film is live-action, with four short animated segments inserted into the running time: a black-and-white segment featuring Casey Junior from Dumbo; and three Technicolor cartoons: Baby Weems (presented as a storyboard), Goofy's How to Ride a Horse, and the extended-length short The Reluctant Dragon, based upon Kenneth Grahame's book of the same name.
+Most of the film is live-action, with four short animated segments inserted into the running time: a black-and-white segment featuring Casey Junior from Dumbo; and three Technicolor cartoons: Baby Weems (presented as a storyboard), Goofy's How to Ride a Horse, and the extended-length short The Reluctant Dragon, based upon Kenneth Grahame's short story of the same name.
 The total length of all animated parts is 40 minutes.

 Overview

 Opening

 The film starts at Robert Benchley's home as he plays in his swimming pool, shooting darts at toy ducks.
-It turns out that he is delaying in trying to sell the rights of The Reluctant Dragon to studio head Walt Disney.
-Benchley's wife finally convinces him to approach Disney so they drive to the Walt Disney Studios.
+He is procrastinating, not wanting to drive to Burbank to sell the rights to The Reluctant Dragon to studio head Walt Disney.
+Benchley's wife convinces him to approach Disney so they drive to the Walt Disney Studios.
 There, she leaves him at the studio gate while she goes shopping.